 (1).
 Go to the Settings section of your Android phone.

 (3).
-Under Device Administration, select Unknown Sources checkbox.
+Under Device Administration, select the Unknown Sources checkbox.

 (4).
 On the warning prompt, hit OK.